By submitting this form, I give OurChurch.Com permission to send me communication by email.

 From this point forward, each section of the Ultimate Guide to Church Web Hosting takes a look at a factor to consider when selecting the best church web hosting provider for your church.

-The platform you want to use for your church website has a big impact on web hosting.
+The platform you use for your church website has a big impact on web hosting.

 What is the platform for a church website?